Rotary Club of Des Moines & Normandy Park breaks fundraising record at Blues & Brews - NewsBreak

 This one-day outdoor fundraiser featured nationally-acclaimed blues performers and tastings of Northwest craft beers.

-Face masks were provided for all partipants for the outdoor event at Des Moines Beach Park.
+Face masks were provided for all partipants for the event, which was held at Des Moines Beach Park.

 All net proceeds of the event go to community and international projects funded by the Rotary Club of Des Moines and Normandy Park, including: